accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

   * Data durability
   * Data integrity
   * Read/write amplification
   * Space amplification
   * Concurrency & parallelism
   * Throughput & latency
   * Cross geo-regions
   * Operational ease
   * Interoperability

-## Technology design spaces & design patterns
+# Technology design spaces - Breakdown

-The following sections talk about technology design spaces (ordered by the importance).
+The following sections talk about each technology design space (ordered by the importance).
 They root in "Reference architectures" listed above, and cover areas in "Storage components breakdown".
-Unlike breakdowns, techniques and design patterns usually interleave multiple components and require co-design.
-Architecture design patterns, also covered below, map to certain techniques to achieve desired system properties.
-When connected the dots, they expand to a consecutive design space that enlightens more choices.
+Unlike breakdowns, techniques and design patterns usually interleave multiple components and require co-design. __Architecture design patterns__, also covered below, map to certain __techniques__ to achieve desired __system properties__.
+When connected the dots, they expand to a consecutive __design space__ that enlightens more choices.

-### Metadata
+## Metadata

 Key problems related to metadata are the size of metadata, how to scaleout, where to store, and consistency.
 Metadata size is closely related to data partitioning and placement.

-__Metadata size__
+### Metadata size

 Essentially, the size of metadata is determined by __tracking granularity__ and __degree of freedom__ the per object.
 They are the key design space dimensions to consider

   * __Tracking granularity__.
 Smaller partition size generally yields better balance, though more memory consuming.
 The same also works for multi-thread task scheduling.
 Think randomly tossing balls into bins; the smaller/more balls, the balancer per bin ball count.
 Different hot/cold tiers can uses different tracking granularity, e.g. cache blocks but store files, e.g. Akkio u-shards.

   * __Degree of freedom__.
 The fundamental reason that an object needs memory to track placement location is due to it has freedom to place at any slot.
 Limiting the possible slots generally reduces memory consumption, e.g. hash object id to map to a placement location.
 However, this makes placement inflexible and incurs cost on migration.

 Generally techniques and design patterns range from minimal metadata or more metadata for fine-grain control

   * __Hash-based placement__, the extreme of zero metadata.
 The typical example is Ceph CRUSH, or consistent hashing.
 A Ceph PG's placement calculated by a deterministic algorithm, which has no degree of freedom, thus, no metadata needed.
 The Pro is little metadata memory cost.
 The Con is excessive data migration when add/remove nodes; balanced placement for capacity but not for hotness; can hardly place when cluster near full.

   * __Track full placement__, the extreme of full metadata.
 An object is able to place at any node, and the location is tracked at memory.
 The Pro is easy to implement extensive migration and balancing for capacity, temperature, in fine-grain.
 The Con is large metadata size; but there are ways to reduce it or offload.